JuanPZuluaga/JuanPZuluaga.github.io/_pages/books.md

 {% include base_path %}

 Here are some books I deeply recommend.
-During my Ph.D. studies, I went from reading barely one book per year, to reading around 15 during the last 9 months.
+During my Ph.D. studies, I went from reading barely one book per year, to read around 12 books over the last 9 months.
 You will find books from literary fiction to economics and even futuristic fiction!

 History, Social Philosophy and Debate